Skip to content

 You've tried the obvious stuff: new hero copy, different CTAs, a chatbot, gated content.
 Some of it moved the needle for a week.
 None of it stuck.

 A/B testing assumes the foundation is sound and you're tuning the details.
-When the foundation has shifted, testing is just rearranging furniture in a building that needs new load-bearing walls.
+When the foundation has shifted, testing is just rearranging the furniture in a building that needs new load-bearing walls.

 There's a compounding factor here that most teams miss: a site with poor information architecture doesn't just lose human visitors at the wrong moment — it also fails to surface in AI-powered search.
 Answer engines need structured, clear content paths to understand what you do and recommend you.
 If the narrative flow is broken for humans, it's broken for the models too.
 Rebuilding the site's architecture with AEO strategy baked in doesn't just fix the conversion leak — it opens an entirely new discovery channel.